The other day we got two stalks of Brussels sprouts in our CSA (Community Supported Agriculture) farm share.

 Our children will happily eat most vegetables, actually.
 It is one of the very few things I feel we have done very well as parents.
 And when I say very few, I mean that I can only come up with maybe one other thing.

 But my kids eat vegetables without a fuss.
-And maybe it isn’t anything The Maestro and I did as parents, either, maybe we were just blessed with children that aren’t overly picky.
+And maybe it isn’t anything we did as parents, either, maybe we were just blessed with children that aren’t overly picky.

-Except….they are picky.
-Sophia has big issues with textures and Bria has a long list of foods that she doesn’t like.
-In fact, getting Bria to like eating vegetables wasn’t always easy–we had lots of tantrums about it when she was younger.
+Except….they are picky. my youngest has big issues with textures and my oldest has a long list of foods that she doesn’t like.
+In fact, getting her to like eating vegetables wasn’t always easy—we had lots of tantrums about it when she was younger.

-I’ve thought about the things The Maestro and I have done that have helped our children to learn to like vegetables, and I came up with the following five things.
+I’ve thought about the things we have done that have helped our children to learn to like vegetables, and I came up with the following five things.
 I recognize that some children are just more difficult in the food department, so your mileage may vary, but these things have worked well at our house.

 1. Be a Good Example and Eat Your Vegetables Yourself.